What Is Design Thinking? [5 Stages and Advantages]

 The testing stage is only to improve your product and make it the best version for the launch.
 Do not hesitate to fail and test new things.

-It’s completely okay to realize that you might have to start again from the first stage because your idea did not work out.
+It’s okay to realize that you might have to start again from the first stage because your idea did not work out.
 Your feelings of disappointment are valid.
 However, do not forget to cheer yourself up by looking at the greater good that is upcoming for your business.

 A side note: